Matthias Bel

-Origin, life
+Early life

 Matthias Bel was born in Ocsova, Kingdom of Hungary (now Očová, Slovakia) to Matthias (Matej) Bel Funtík or Bel-Funtík, a Slovak wealthy peasant and butcher.
 Little is known about his Hungarian mother Elisabeth born Czesnek (Erzsébet Cseszneky, Alžbeta Česneková) except that she was very religious and that she was born in Veszprém.
 (Note: A hypothesis about her Hungarian or even noble origin (House of Cseszneky) has been prevailing in the Hungarian historiography from the end the 18th century.
 Tibenský points out that such hypothesis is not substantiated by any contemporary documents.
 The opinions of Slovak authors are more diverse.
 According to Jóna, she was maybe (asi) Hungarian and a lower nobleman.
 Horváth suggests that she was most likely a commoner somewhere from the Nógrád County, from where Slovak students with the name "Czesnek" are also reliably documented.
 According to Tibenský, it is most likely that she was a local commoner somewhere from the Vígľaš landlordship since Očovians were mostly serfs with no right to move and they close marriages between themselves or with women from the region.)

 He described himself as "lingua Slavus, natione Hungarus, eruditione Germanus" ("by language a Slav/Slovak, (Note: The Latin term Slavus is polysemantic and can be translated as a Slovak or as a Slav depending on the context.
 The quote is from Doležal's Grammatica Slavico-Bohemica - an integrated Slovak-Czech Grammar in which the cultural Slovak language (cultiorum Slavorum in Hungaria) is compared to Czech (dialectum Bohemorum).) by nation a Hungarian, by erudition a German").
 In 1710, he married an ethnic German woman from Hungary, Susanna Hermann, and the couple had eight children together.